plblum/jivs/docs/Learning.md

 ... and so forth ...
 /* Or use the ModelReader class to copy values from model to all valuehosts together. let modelReader = new ModelReader(vhm, person);
-modelReader.read(); // ValueHosts are now updated!
+modelReader.readFromModel(); // ValueHosts are now updated!
 */

 // Wire up your submit handler to use ValuesHostManager